wazuh/wazuh-documentation/source/installing-splunk/splunk-app.rst

   .. image:: ../images/splunk-app/app-icon.png
     :align: center

-4. The app will redirect you to the *Settings* tab, where you need to fill in the form with your **Wazuh API credentials**.
+4. The app will redirect you to the *Settings* tab, where fill the form with your **Wazuh API credentials**.
 Use the URL and port from your Wazuh API server.

   By default, the API port is ``55000``.
 The default username and password is ``foo:bar``.
 It's possible to check the connection by pressing the **Check connection** button on each API entry.
 A successful message appears on the bottom right corner if the app can estabilish a connection.